N55 Upgraded Intercooler GuidePin

 N55 Upgraded Intercooler (FMIC) Sizes

 On the N55, upgraded FMIC’s range in sizing from 5″ to 7.5″ depending on whether you have an E-Series or F-Series N55.
-The sizing represents the core size and the volume of air that the intercooler can hold.
-Generally speaking, the larger the intercooler, the more space the air has to flow-through, therefore the cooler it will be when it exits.
+The sizing represents the core size and the volume of air that the N55 upgraded intercooler can hold.
+Generally speaking, the larger the intercooler, the more space the air has to flow through, therefore the cooler it will be when it exits.

 Can you go too big on an intercooler?

-The short answer, yes.
-Choosing an intercooler that is too big for what you need it for can actually decrease performance (compared to a smaller ugpraded intercooler).
-Larger intercoolers have larger air volumes, which means it takes longer to fill up with air.
+In short, yes.
+Choosing an N55 upgraded intercooler that is too big for what you need it for can actually decrease performance (compared to a smaller upgraded intercooler).
+Larger N55 intercoolers have larger air volumes, which means it takes longer to fill up with air.
 This results in turbo lag as it takes longer for the air to get through the FMIC to the engine.
 Additionally, it decreases air pressure, reducing boost levels, if you aren’t pushing enough air through the engine.

 N55 5″-6″ Intercoolers